Best Free AI Tools Like ChatGPT for Students in 2026

 Ready-to-Use Student Prompts

-Copy these directly into any of the tools above:
+Copy these directly into any of the tools above.
+They're battle-tested and calibrated for student use cases.

 5 Pro Tips to Get the Most Out of Free AI